colzela/Resume/README.md

-This is the Resume of Haokun Zhao.
+The file is Haokun Zhao Resume.